5 Best Fuel Cards for Small Businesses in 2026

 • No monthly fees: Choose Shell, which charges zero for card maintenance (but has coverage limitations).

-• Broad expense management (fuel, tolls, parking, etc.): Choose Edenred Essentials, which can also handle tolls, parking, and maintenance on one Visa-backed card.
+• Broad expense management (fuels, tolls, parking, etc): Choose Edenred Essentials, which can also handle tolls, parking, and maintenance on one Visa-backed card.

-• Carrying a balance: Choose WEX FlexCard, which lets you roll over balances (though it’s $4 monthly).
+• Carrying a balance: Choose WEX FlexCard, which lets you roll over balances (although it’s $4 monthly).

-• For maximum potential per-gallon savings: Choose WEX Fleet Card, which can reach up to 15¢/gal at WEX EDGE network stations if your routes align.
+• For maximum potential per-gallon savings: Choose WEX Fleet Card, which can reach up to $0.15 per gallon at WEX EDGE network stations if your routes align.

 exxonmobil gas station locator map on google maps